npai/npai.github.com/_posts/2016-08-12-happaLapachaDi.md

 * Mix the coconut, onions and green chillies beforehand.
 * Add the crushed happal just before serving
 * You can adjust the proportion of the above ingredients as per your taste and preference.
-There is no need to add salk as happaL already is salty.
+There is no need to add salt as happaL already is salty.

 Preparation time: 5 minutes